axibase/atsd/rule-engine/functions-utility.md

 timestamps([int limit]) [long]
 ```

-Retrieves timestamps of samples in the window.
+Retrieves the ISO datetimes in the UTC timezone of the samples in the window.

 Limit can be: